 It might take you a little longer than a tradesman, but at upwards of £100 a day for a good workman, it is well worth the extra effort to do the work yourself.
-Plus you will have the extra satisfaction from knowing you did it yourself and did a good job.
+Plus, with DIY, you will have the extra satisfaction from knowing you did it yourself and did a good job.

 - Similar to fitting a shelf, you will need to work out the correct sizing first.
 In the case of replacement kitchen doors this is really easy.
 Just remove your old kitchen doors using a screwdriver and measure them on the inside.
-You should measure the inside because this will prevent your measurement being affected by any bevelling or shaping on the outside of the door.
+You should measure the inside.
+This will prevent your measurement being affected by any bevelling or shaping on the outside of the door.

 - Note the measurements of the hinges, so that you can have the holes for these pre-drilled too.
 All you need is to take careful measurements with a tape measure.
 Not hard at all.
 But measure twice or three times to be sure.
-Also always measure every door or drawer front because there could be variations across your kitchen even if they look the same to you.
+Also always measure every door or drawer front.
+There could be variations across your kitchen even if they look the same to you.